 Project planning began in 2011 based on results of a seismic stability evaluation.
-During the design phase, which began in 2013, additional evaluations and explorations revealed previously unidentified seismic deficiencies, which will extend the length of time to complete the project.
+During the design phase, which began in 2013, additional evaluations and explorations revealed previously unidentified faultl ines, thus extending the length of time to complete this project.

-Construction is currently scheduled to begin in spring of 2020 and is estimated to take five years to complete.
+Construction is currently scheduled to begin in early 2022 and estimated to last five years.
 However, this depends on a few factors.
-Currently, the engineering schedule is on track for 90% completion by winter 2018.
-A critical part of the schedule depends on the acquisition of environmental
+Currently, engineering work is on track to be 90% complete by fall 2019.
+A critical part of the schedule depends on the acquisition of environmental permits from state and federal agencies, such as National Marine Fisheries Service, U.S. Army Corp of Engineers, U.S. Fish and Wildlife Service, and California Department of Fish and Wildlife.